 The economy of Philadelphia is one of the most diverse in the country, with key business sectors including financial services, biotechnology and health care, information technology, trade and transportation, oil refining, and food processing.

-Keep reading to learn why the real estate market in Philadelphia just might be the perfect match for rental property investors in 2020.
+Keep reading to learn why the real estate market in Philadelphia is attracting rental property investors in 2022.

 Key Population Stats:

-- Philadelphia is the largest city in Pennsylvania with a population of nearly 1.6 million people and over six million residents in the greater metropolitan area.
+- Philadelphia is the largest city in Pennsylvania with a population of over 1.6 million people and over 6.2 million residents in the greater metropolitan area.

-- Population of Philadelphia has grown for 12 years in a row, increasing by 0.21% last year alone.
+- Philadelphia has grown for 12 years in a row.

-The economy in Philadelphia expanded last year, thanks to a growing job market, rising educational attainment, and a strong increase in residential building activity as developers struggled to meet the demand for housing in metropolitan Philadelphia.
+Prior to the pandemic, the economy in Philadelphia had been expanding over the last several years, thanks to a growing job market, rising educational attainment, and a strong increase in residential building activity as developers struggled to meet the demand for housing in metropolitan Philadelphia.

 Key Employment Stats: